 The camp environment is demanding, requiring intense dedication and work ethic from each staff member.
 Depending on the time of summer or the specific week or day, the needs of camp and resulting staff hours may vary.
 We seek and make offers to staff who we believe are capable of thriving in this environment and contributing to camp's success.

 GENERAL CAMP STAFF HOURS INFORMATION:

-The camp day runs, on average, 8 hours for Lead Instructors.
-Lead Instructors' typical schedule is from 7:45am-4:15pm.
+The camp day runs, on average, 8-9 hours for Lead Instructors.
+Lead Instructors typically work 7:45am-4:45pm.

 General supervision, ongoing observation and evaluation is provided by your Camp Director.